mrdavemorgan/lepgallery/readme.txt

 Tested up to: 2.8
 Stable tag: trunk

-Imports directories of pictures as a browsable WordPress gallery.
+Publish existing picture directories as a WordPress gallery.

 == Description ==